 Me: “Oh.
 Thank you, Jamie.”

-To get another perspective on the battle and the battlefield, the Henry Hill Visitors Center has hourly shows of the 45-minute film, “The End of Innocence,” a reenactment of the death and mayhem that battle brings.
+To get another perspective on the battle and the battlefield, the Henry Hill Visitors Center has hourly shows of the 45-minute film, “An End of Innocence,” a reenactment of the death and mayhem that battle brings.
 Narrated by Richard Dreyfus, the film is not particularly gory, but it may be a bit frightening for younger kids.
-Seeing the film before heading out on the battlefield likely will help kids understand the Ranger’s talk about complicated troop movements and battles.
+If it’s age-appropriate, seeing the film before heading out on the battlefield likely will help kids understand the Ranger’s talk about complicated troop movements and battles.